gen-cli/gen-cli/README.md

    gen
    ```

-   **Note**: We use nightly tag to sync the version number with Gemini upstream but also include latest patches.
+   **Note**: We use nightly tag to sync the version number with Gemini upstream and also include latest patches.

 ## Examples